Junbol-Frontend-Mentor/space-tourism-website/README.md

 ### Continued development

-I would like to continue studying responsive SCSS specially with Grid + Flexbox and CSS animation, transitions and FX like parallax.
+I would like to continue studying Typescript since that is we are heading to.

 ### Useful resources